JuliaSobczak/JuliaSobczak.github.io/_posts/2024-01-19-windy-blues.md

 ![goodbye-grotto](/images/goodbye-grotto.jpg)

-*Goodbye Thunderball Grotto*
+*Saying goodbye to Staniel Cay*

 Our main concern is the price: the marina on Staniel Cay charges $5.75 per gallon, so if we topped off it would cost about fifteen hundred dollars.
 The fuel in George Town will probably be the same price, if not more expensive, but at least we will know for sure if we need it or not.
 It would suck to top off here and then end up not needing it because we decide on a shorter route.

 Instead of making a dent in our budget we opted to try and fill the dent in our freezer.
 We haven't caught anything to eat since Bimini and morale surrounding dinners is declining.
 Despite having reassured ourselves that we have the right baits, techniques, and location, the fish continue to elude us.
 It is definitely not for lack of trying.

-We pulled anchor and got the rods in the water immediately after getting into some deeper water.
+We pulled anchor and got the rods in the water immediately.
 This time we broke out some of the lures we bought in Florida.
 Up until now we haven't lost enough of them to break into the new ones, but it's time to change it up.
 What we have been using has a proven track record in previous years of producing fish, but lately it hasn't been working.
 My dad rigged up a couple of the new divers we bought in hopes that a different color or size may be the answer.

 ![rods-staniels](/images/rods-staniels.jpg)

+*We're dying for some fresh fish*

 Our normal tactic is to pull one medium to large diver on our biggest rod and have it isolated on one side of the cockpit.
 The other two rods are then both deployed with a squid lure of varying size and color next to each other on the opposite side.
 The diver and larger squid are then let out to around the same distance behind the boat and the smaller squid is kept somewhat shorter in hopes of avoiding a tangle in the lines.
 Obviously that doesn't always keep them from making a mess, but it sure doesn't hurt.
 Now I may be disclosing classified fishing secrets here, but lately they don't seem so valuable.
 Do with them what you will.

 Today we tried pulling two divers of varying size and color and a nice, brightly colored squid.
 Initially the hopes were high and the crew was in good spirits.
 However, after an hour or more of no action, the doubts began creeping in.
 We instinctively swapped around the duties of driving and watching poles in hopes of changing our luck.
 Sounds superstitious doesn't it?
 Well you would try it all too if you were in our shoes.

 Jules was struggling with the rolling waves again and layed down in hopes of escaping the nausea.
 I took over driving from my parents and they went to watch the rods.
-My dad also changed up one of the divers for one that runs more shallow.
+My dad also changed out one of the lures for something more coloful.
 The moment I sat down to drive I heard the drag rip from one of the rods and my mom screamed “FISH ON!!!”
 I had to compose myself for a moment to contain my excitement and pulled the boat back to an idle speed before running to assist.

 The lure my dad had just changed out had been hit, but by the time I got within sight of the rod the fish was off.
 I think Poseidon is angry with our boat for a lackluster offering on Warderick Wells, but to be fair, we specifically asked for nice weather and healthy reef; not one of us even mentioned fishing.
 Still the last few instances of “fish on” have ended very abruptly.
 We continued fishing with a renewed sense of hope, but by the time we reached our inlet we remained empty-handed.
 Not even a barracuda to keep our spirits up.

 The destination for the night is the town of Black Point at the northern end of Great Guana Cay.
-My parents know a woman here who makes the best bread in the Bahamas so Jules and I are excited to try it.
+My parents know a woman there who makes the best bread in the Bahamas so Jules and I are excited to try it.
 We pulled into the bay to the west of town and anchored.

-Similar to Staniel Cay, the anchorage was semi-crowded but the town was much more low-key.
-The main appeal is a laundromat that claims to be the best “cruiser friendly” laundromat in the Exumas.
+Similar to Staniel Cay, the anchorage was semi-crowded but the town is much more low-key.
+The main appeal is a laundromat that claims to be the most “cruiser friendly” laundromat in the Exumas.
 Those words were music to our ears as both Jules and I have some pretty rank laundry that could sorely use a wash.
 We stripped both of the beds, gathered all of the used towels, and lowered the skiff.
-I was so excited for some fresh sheets.

 ![bp-laundry](/images/bp-laundry.jpg)

-*Clean laundry is a treasure on the boat*
+*I was so excited for some fresh sheets*

 First, we went to drop off trash.
 My dad drove us to the government dock and I hopped out and took it to a trailer parked in the lot.
 Unlike Staniel Cay, Black Point asks for a donation rather than charging to dispose of any trash.
 They rely entirely on the honor system as the trailer has a lockbox mounted on it and no one is keeping watch.
 I dropped off our one bag and happily stuck two dollars in the slot.